Putting the Chic in Psychic

 “Have you thought any more about what you want to do with the estate?”

-“Much as I’d like to burn it to the ground, *Uncle’s name is right.
+“Much as I’d like to burn it to the ground, Mason is right.
 Until I can free the gargoyles, I have to keep it.
 I don’t suppose there’s any way to curse Aunty Mommy, is there?”

 He lost his smile, his gaze turning dark.
-I didn’t have to ask to know he was remembering the room in the basement with the cage under the stairs, the hook on the wall, the drain on the floor, and the blood that had stained the concrete.
 He still hadn’t come to terms with the things my aunt had done to me.
 Not that we talked about it.
-As far as I was concerned, that part of my life lived behind on a locked door and I was never opening it again.
+As far as I was concerned, that part of my life lived behind a locked door, and I was never opening it again.
 Out of sight, out of mind.
 As a coping mechanism, it worked most of the time.
 Like when I was awake.

 “Believe me, if there was a way to get at the bitch, I would already have done it,” he said in a stone voice.

 “I know.
 And I appreciate it.”
 I stroked my fingers over the back of his hand.
-He grasped mine and gripped it.
+He grasped mine.
 “The idea of making the estate a sanctuary appeals a lot to me,” I said, returning to the subject at hand.
 “Lorraine could potentially move her vet clinic there and focus more on rescues if she wants, and I could fund the whole shebang.
 I’ve got to talk to the gargoyles, though.
-The place is their home more than mine and they deserve the deciding vote on what happens there.”
+The place is their home more than mine, and they deserve the deciding vote on what happens there.”

 He nodded.
 “They will appreciate your consideration.”